NoteBoxz/LethalMin/README.md

 7. Open the folder and right click in it.
 Click {Create -> Lethalmin -> OnionType}

 ### Basic Onion Set-up
-Not everything in an OnionType needs to be filled out.
-- OnionTexture
-- OnionMaterial
-All do not need to be filled out
+The Onion's Texture/Material do not need to be filled out.

 1. Set the Onion's Color
 2. Input the TypeName